 \subsection{A modal decomposition of mean-subtracted data}

-When the Koopman mode expansion possesses only a finite number of terms, we have seen, in \cref{ss:KMD_Compact}, that the time series \(\mymat{Z}\) can be written as the product \(\mymat{C} \mymat{\Theta}\).
+When the Koopman mode expansion possesses only a finite number of terms, \cref{lem:KMF_of_Z} tells us that the time series \(\mymat{Z}\) can be written as the product of \(\mymat{C} \) and \(\mymat{\Theta}\).
 Here, we derive an analogous factorization for the mean-removed data-set \(\mymat{Z}_{\rm ms}\).